Preserving Detail in Highlights and Shadows

 Active D-Lighting and Movies

 If Same as photo settings is selected for Active D-Lighting in the movie shooting menu and Auto is selected in the photo shooting menu, movies will be shot at a setting equivalent to Normal.
-Active D-Lighting does not apply at a frame size of 3840 × 2160.
+Active D-Lighting does not apply at frame sizes of 1920 × 1080 (slow-mo) and 3840 × 2160.

-For information on varying Active D-Lighting over a series of shots, see “Bracketing” (0 ADL Bracketing).
+For information on varying Active D-Lighting over a series of shots, see “Bracketing” (0 Bracketing).

 High Dynamic Range (HDR)

 Used with high-contrast subjects, High Dynamic Range (HDR) preserves details in highlights and shadows by combining two shots taken at different exposures.
-HDR is most effective when used with matrix metering (0 Metering; with spot or center-weighted metering and a non-CPU lens, a strength of Auto is equivalent to Normal).
-It can not be used to record NEF (RAW) images.
-Flash lighting, bracketing (0 Bracketing), multiple exposure (0 Multiple Exposure), and time lapse (0 Time-Lapse Movie) can not be used while HDR is in effect and shutter speeds of A and % are not available.
+HDR is most effective when used with matrix metering (0 Metering; with spot or center-weighted metering and a non-CPU lens, an exposure differential of Auto is equivalent to about 2 EV).
+It cannot be combined with some camera features, including NEF (RAW) recording, flash lighting (0 Optional Flash Units), bracketing (0 Bracketing), multiple exposure, focus shift, time lapse, and shutter speeds of A and %.

 Select HDR (high dynamic range).